2beFound/data-import/README.md

 #### ExcelWriter

 Writes data to an Excel file.
-It requires the PHPExcel package:
+It requires the \PhpOffice\PhpSpreadsheet\Spreadsheet package:

 ```bash
 $ composer require phpoffice/phpexcel